definothatock/definothatock_Obsidian_UE5Development_Notes/UE5/Engine Core/UE++/Complier/UE++ Compiling.md

 → For small changes within existing Cpp files, ‌Build/Binaries nuke is not a must; a Simple rebuild should be able to handle. ←

 Thx to @.petraefa from DuridMech Game Dev,
 ## FULL C++ Work flow:

+Create
 - _Start here if_ - Adding a _**NEW**_ Cpp file:

     - Tools->Add C++, create the Class and choose _**Private/Public**_ (if needed, create extra dir via the text box, NOT in file explorer)